Iamoptimistic/Portfolio/README.md

 # Data Science Portfolio

-Welcome to my Data Science Portfolio! 👋 I'm **Mobolaji Abdulateef**, a passionate biomedical researcher with a heart for data science.
-I am an expert in Data Analysis, visualization, and predictive modelling using **Python** and **PowerBI** This portfolio showcases projects that demonstrate my skills, creativity, and ability to turn data into actionable insights and predictive models.
+Welcome to my Data Science Portfolio! 👋 I'm **Mobolaji Abdulateef**, I am an expert in Data Analysis, visualization, and predictive modelling using **Python** and **PowerBI** This portfolio showcases projects demonstrating my skills, creativity, and ability to turn data into actionable insights and predictive models.

+---
+## 📜 About Me

+I am a Data Scientist and Biomedical Research Enthusiast with a strong interest in solving real-world problems in health care through data, sustainable development, and advanced analytics.
+I aim to leverage data science to drive innovation and make informed decisions in health care.

+---
+## 🛠️ Skills

+- **Programming Languages:** Python
+- **Machine Learning:** Scikit-learn, TensorFlow, PyTorch
+- **Data Visualization:** Matplotlib and Seaborn
+- **Other Tools:** Git, Jupyter Notebooks

 ---